OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 #### Configuration to Enable Syncing of Notes
 Kronos requires a **Comment Text** value to be assigned to any comments or notes.
 This requires you to firstly configure each comment text before adding the chosen values in to the connector appSettings - this will be done when we deploy using the ARM template.

-The following settings you must configure are:
+You must configure the following settings:
    - **ShiftNotesCommentText** - Used for syncing shift notes (we also use this category for open shift notes).
    - **SenderTimeOffRequestCommentText** - Used for syncing time off request notes added by the requestor.
    - **ManagerTimeOffRequestCommentText** - Used for syncing time off request notes added by the manager.
 (Please note we do not currently support manager TOR note syncing, however plan to in the near future).